CHAIRS

 TRANNON RANGE

-I teamed up with two of my ex-students from Hooke Park, Richard Foyle and Roy Tam.
-As craft-based workshops go, we were very successful and didn’t compromise our core principles.
-The range increased largely through specific projects.
-As well as the private customers, we sold to corporate and public sector specifiers.
+I worked with two former students from Hooke Park, Richard Foyle and Roy Tam.
+As a craft-based workshop we were remarkably successful while remaining true to our core principles.
+The collection evolved largely through specific commissions and practical requirements, serving not only private clients but also corporate and public-sector projects.

 CONTOUR CHAIR